craftercms/docs/source/system-administrators/devcontentops-toolkit/copy-plugin.rst

    |

-See :ref:`how-do-i-make-my-own-project-plugin` for the folder structure required for your plugin and more information on creating a plugin
+See :ref:`how-do-i-make-my-own-plugin` for the folder structure required for your plugin and more information on creating a plugin